liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-forecast.md

 ---
-title: "Predictive forecast chart"
+title: "Predictive Forecast Chart"
 titleLabel: "Clay"
 titleLabelLink: "https://clayui.com/docs/components/charts/advanced/predictive-forecasting.html"
-description: "Predictive forecasting chart uses customer data to predict future  with a declared margin of error for its predictions."
+description: "The Predictive forecasting chart uses customer data to predict future data with a declared margin of error."
 layout: "guide"
 weight: 3
 ---

 <div class="page-description">{$page.description}</div>

-This chart has three differnet parts: the past, the present and the future.
+This chart contains three key parts: the past, the present, and the future.
 The past is represented with a line that goes up to the present.
-The present, or current date, is the point where the line starts having shadow background.
-Finally, the future, or prediction, is differtiated with the shadow background.
+The present, or current date, is the point where the line starts having a shaded background.
+Finally, the future, or prediction, is differentiated with a shaded background.

 ![Predictive forecasting chart](../../../images/ChartPredictiveForcDefault.jpg)